giampaolo/psutil/README.rst

 Projects using psutil
 =====================

-At the time of writing there are currently almost `4000 projects <https://libraries.io/pypi/psutil/dependent_repositories?page=1>`__ on github which depend from psutil.
+At the time of writing there are over
+`4000 projects <https://libraries.io/pypi/psutil/dependent_repositories?page=1>`__
+on github which depend from psutil.
 Here's some I find particularly interesting: